-New president takes over in Paraguay
+New president takes over in Paraguay, vows to cut poverty

-ASUNCION, Paraguay (AP) — Mario Abdo Benitez has taken over as Paraguay’s new president, replacing a seemingly disgruntled Horacio Cartes, who left the inauguration ceremony before it finished.
+ASUNCION, Paraguay (AP) — Mario Abdo Benitez took over as Paraguay’s new president on Wednesday, replacing a seemingly disgruntled Horacio Cartes, who left the inauguration ceremony before it finished.

-Abdo Benitez urged Paraguay to “look toward the future and not remain stuck in the past” as he took the oath of office to start a five-year term on Wednesday.
+Abdo Benitez, 46, promised to combat poverty and entrenched corruption, and urged Paraguayans to “look toward the future and not remain stuck in the past” as he took the oath of office to start a five-year term

-The 46-year-old marketing expert campaigned to continue Cartes’ business-friendly policies and played down fears of a return to the heavy-handed past of dictator Alfredo Stroessner.
-Abdo’s father was Stroessner’s private secretary.
+The marketing expert campaigned to continue Cartes’ business-friendly policies and played down fears of a return to the heavy-handed past of dictator Alfredo Stroessner, who ruled from 1954 to 1989.
+Abdo Benitez’s father was Stroessner’s private secretary.

-While they belong to the same Colorado Party, Cartes has been unhappy that Abdo failed to back his effort to take an elected seat in the Senate.
-That would have given Cartes greater influence — and possibly immunity from any future efforts to prosecute him.
+While they belong to the same Colorado Party, Cartes has been unhappy that Abdo Benitez failed to back his effort to take an elected seat in the Senate.
+That would have given Cartes greater influence — and possibly immunity from any future efforts to prosecute the former soft-drink and tobacco magnate.

 Most Read Nation & World Stories